 - (9) Retail sales, showrooms and service establishment and personal service establishments with more than 30,000 square feet of gross floor area per floor, per single tenant shall meet the following: - (a) Transparent, clear glass windows and doors shall be visible from and to the street at least 75% of the first floor street façade of the building, and there shall be at least one entrance per street frontage; or - (b) The building is designed to accommodate other single tenant uses along the linear street frontages to create pedestrian interest and activity. - e.
-Amend Section 9.1208, "Development Standards", subsection (a) to clarify that the development standards apply to both public and private streets and add text describing setback differences if TOD is across the street from or abutting single family development.
-Add statement in subsection (e) to exclude restriction of utilities under any City right-of-way ordinances.
+Amend Section 9.1208, "Development Standards", subsection (a) to add public and private streets and add text describing setback differences if TOD is across the street from or abutting single family development.
+Add statement in subsection (e) to exclude restriction of utilities under certain City ordinances.
 Delete subsection (g) and replace it with a new subsection to allow certain architectural features to encroach into the setback.
 The remaining paragraphs and subsections shall remain unchanged.
 The revised text shall and new subsections shall read as follows: